jkoschma/genexplain-platform/docs/source/Proteomics_new.md

 Potential master regulators of the processes analyzed in a typical proteomics experiment can be identified with the aid of pathway databases.
-The geneXplain platform support working with the TRANSPATH database (5.1.1.1; license required) or with the public GeneWays database (5.1.1.2).
+The geneXplain platform support works with the TRANSPATH database (license required) or with the public GeneWays database.
 More details about both these database can be found in the databases section.

 ### Find master regulators with TRANSPATH®